Our Oyster Farms in Tasmania

 Opaque thick white shell is consistent with this area.
 The growth rate of oysters from this farm in Tasmania is 18 - 24 months to reach market size.

 The oysters from this bay have a white flesh, clean shells and a subtle combination flavour of sweetness and saltiness which leaves a clean, crisp taste on the palette.

 Duck Bay Oysters - Smithton

 #3 Smithton has some of the highest rainfall in Southern Australia, providing a constant supply of nutrient rich water all year round.
 Located on Tasmania’s stormy North West Coast, Duck Bay has a reputation for providing high quality, nutritious oysters in November to April when supply is normally scarce throughout Australia.
-These oysters have a large sweet abductor muscle with white flesh.
+This particular oyster farm in Tasmania produces oysters with a large sweet abductor muscle with white flesh.